locaal-ai/obs-backgroundremoval/docs/BUILDING-OPENSUSE.md

 ## Building on openSUSE

-NOTE: This instruction is unofficial and we will appreciate any pull requests for this instructions.
+NOTE: These instructions are unofficial and we will appreciate any pull requests to improve them.

+Please follow the steps to install obs-backgrounremoval plugin on OpenSUSE.

-### Installing OBS
+### Install OBS

 https://obsproject.com/wiki/unofficial-linux-builds#opensuse